rives-io/riv/docs/developing-cartridges.md

 ## Interactive terminal with workspaces

-Notice in the last example the `-workspace` option, it mounts the current working directory from your host to `/workspace` directory in the RIV machine, to make development easier.
+Notice in the last example the `-workspace` option, it mounts the current working directory from your host to the `/workspace` directory in the RIV machine, to make development easier.

 This is a good time show how RIV is also a Linux, where you can work in its own terminal when combining with the `-it` option: